Six Mistakes of Non-converting Websites

 Many small business owners think they have to pretend they are a big company, so they write boring, clinical information about themselves and their business.
 Please don’t do this – be proud of you and your business and “get real”.

 The overall design of your website is very important, but always choose elements that convert clicks into customers, rather than simply make your website pretty or stunning.
-Read more about website design in this blog post on User Experience or UX.

 What are your thoughts on these mistakes?
 Can you list anymore website conversion tips?